With new technologies and new skills Industry 4.0, Marco Taisch explains how enterprises in Italy will adapt.

 Q: Can we consider demonstration events?

 MT: Exhibitions are, first of all, events to do business, thus they are events that companies really need.
-If they are organised with particular attention and by qualified operators, exhibition events are real opportunities for updating, understanding and in-depth analysing topics that are not yet well-known.
+If they are organised with particular attention and by qualified operators, exhibition events can be real opportunities for updating, understanding and analysing in-depth topics that are not yet well-known.

 In Italy we have a lot of good trade shows, even regarding Industry 4.0.
-Among them, in my opinion, there is Motion And Mechatronics, whose philosophy is certainly innovative, because it combines the business aspect with specific thematic insight.
+Among them, there is Motion And Mechatronics, whose philosophy, in my opinion is certainly innovative, because it combines the business aspect with specific thematic insight.

 The trade show is addressed both to those who work, plan and build within a factory as well as those who manage it.
 This concept convinced me to accept the appointment as leader of the Technical-Scientific Committee for the event.